atreyasha/spp-explainability/docs/develop.md

     3. Core modeling developments

+        1.  reduce circum-padding token count to 1 instead of length of longest pattern

+        2.  add test evaluation workflow for the model with separate script -\> this would be useful for the grid-search model selection and might need additional argument parser options -\> need to set model.eval() before evaluating

             1.  compute test F1 on models at the end of training for completeness

-        2.  add blind evaluation workflow for the model -\> this would be useful for the grid-search model selection and might need additional argument parser options -\> need to set model.eval() before evaluating

         3.  add temperature parameter to encourage more discrete learning of pattern scores -\> or binarize patterns via